lexhaynes/quizz-app/README.md

 ## Quiz main question

-What book written by a black author should I read based on my mood?
+What book written by a Black author should I read based on my mood?